hackclub/blot/docs/DOCUMENTATION.md

 **Description:**

 Generates a random floating-point number within a specified range.
-The function takes two parameters: the minimum value (inclusive) and the maximum value (exclusive), and returns a random number within this range.
+The function takes two parameters: the minimum value (inclusive) and the maximum value (inclusive), and returns a random number within this range.

 **Example:**